 Our advice to anyone who has any of the above questions or issues is to consult with an attorney.
 Documents that are accepted for recording at a Registry become permanent public records and are not alterable once they are accepted for recording.
 The likelihood that the document you are recording will affect your most valuable asset, your home, should give you pause before recording anything you have not previously run past your attorney.

 We want to help you in any way we legally can in your dealings with the Barnstable Registry of Deeds, so please do not hesitate to ask us questions if you have any.
 Please understand, however, that if your question calls on us to give you “legal advice,” as we define the term, we may not be able to be as much help to you as you may hope or expect.
 Thank you.

-You may obtain a copy of your deed by either 1) coming to the Registry(not presently an option during COVID19), 2) sending in a mail request, or, 3) using our credit card charge CAPEVIEW internet based option.
+You may obtain a copy of your deed by either 1) coming to the Registry, 2) sending in a mail request, or, 3) using our credit card charge CAPEVIEW internet based option.

 To obtain a copy of your deed via mail please send $3.00 and a self-addressed stamped envelope together with the book and page reference or document number reference of the deed you are looking for to P.O.
 Box 368, Barnstable, MA 02630.
 If you do not know the title reference, please list the owners name, street address and town where the property is located.
 Do not forget to note your return address on your request.
 All requests for copies must be prepaid.